-Down the Drain #4
+Down the Drain, Down the Drain

 For all of his belittling commentary and biting wit, he was there.
-Most of the time she felt that he was just there to tell her what she was doing wrong, tell her she had to be better, inform her of all of his unattainable expectations, and hopelessly lofty goals.
+Most of the time she felt that he was just there to tell her what she was doing wrong, tell her she had to be better, inform her of all of his unattainable expectations and hopelessly lofty goals.
 Not his goals for himself, but his goals for her.
 She had come to a point of forgiveness, however, she’d hit the age a while ago where she had become aware that his drive for her success was his weaknesses in himself, that his words to her were forgotten interpretations of his father’s words to him.
 He didn’t mean it, but how often it is that we hold grudges and carry scars from inflictions that were not malicious.
 Probably most of them, if not all?

-As she runs, she remembers times when he was and was not there.
+As she ran, she remembered times when he was and was not there.
 He was there when he had to be.
 Those times that threaten a parent’s safety, threaten a parent’s reputation.
-Times like her saxophone recital and the meeting with the principal that followed her pulling down the pants and underwear of Geoffery Taylor in the ninth grade.
+Times like her saxophone recital and the meeting with the principal that followed due to her pulling down the pants and underwear of Geoffery Taylor in the ninth grade.
 It was the first penis she had ever seen in person and up until now, the memory was burned into the back of her mind.
 Now, most of the memory was gone.
 What was once a memory that was hers, a defining memory of her youth, was now just a memory of when her dad was there to bail her out.

 And, of course, he was there when her mom died.

-It is sometimes shocking how relativity comes into play, such as the comparison of a spoiled rich girl who doesn’t want to be embarrassed by her dad and a girl from a third world country that has to do unspeakable things just to eat at the same age.
+It’s sometimes shocking how relativity comes into play, such as the comparison of a spoiled rich girl who doesn’t want to be embarrassed by her dad and a girl from a third world country that has to do unspeakable things just to eat at the same age.
 She never had a relative moment to truly put things into perspective, until now.
 If he came, if he dropped everything and saved her from this smiling face of evil that literally wanted to consume her, the needle would be shoved.
 It would be shoved so far to one side that everything he ever did or did not do that hurt her would be minuscule in comparison.

 “What’s the point?”
-Brad moans.
+Brad moaned into his hands.

-“Deb’s dead,” is Brad’s only response.
+“Deb’s dead,” was Brad’s only response.

 “You’re such a bleeding heart pussy, you fucking pussy,” TwoBit now directed at Carter, “your sensitive, shy bullshit might work at the fucking warehouse or some shithole coffee shop, but that shit ain’t gonna keep you alive now!
 Now, fucking move!”

 “How is this helping?”
-Angelica asks.
+Angelica asked.

 “Fuck you too, you fucking talentless hack!”